Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Preconditioned GMRES

 \begin{theorem}[Simultaneous prescription of two convergence curves] Let $H\in\mathbb{C}^{n\times n}$ be a non-singular matrix, and consider the residual decrease vectors $g_L$ and $g_R\in\resdecrease$.
 We assume that $g_R$ and $g_L$ have the same length.
 Let $\lambda_1$,\dots, $\lambda_n$ be $n$ non-zero complex numbers.
-The three following statements are equivalent: \begin{enumerate}[label=(\roman*)] \item There exists a system $(A,b)$ such that the eigenvalues of $A H$ are the $\{\lambda_i\}_i$, $I$-GMRES($A,b$) preconditioned on the right by $H$ realizes $g_R$ and $I$-GMRES($A,b$) preconditioned on the left by $H$ realizes $g_L$. \item There exists a non-singular matrix $T$ of the form \eqref{eq:T_form} such that $g_R = T g_L$ and the singular values of $T$ are $\{1/\mu_i\}_i$ with $\{\mu_i\}_i$ denoting the singular values of $H$. \item There exists a system $(A,b)$ such that the eigenvalues of $A H$ are the $\{\lambda_i\}_i$, $I$-GMRES($AH,b$) realizes $g_R$ and $(H^* H)$-GMRES($A H,b$) realizes $g_L$. \end{enumerate} \end{theorem} \begin{proof} The equivalence between the first and third items follows from the characterization of weighted and preconditioned GMRES.
-We next prove that the second and third assertions are equivalent.
+The two following statements are equivalent: \begin{enumerate}[label=(\roman*)] \item There exists a system $(A,b)$ such that the eigenvalues of $A H$ are the $(\lambda_i)_i$, $I$-GMRES($A,b$) preconditioned on the right by $H$ realizes $g_R$, and $I$-GMRES($A,b$) preconditioned on the left by $H$ realizes $g_L$. \item There exists a non-singular matrix $T$ of the form \eqref{eq:T_form} such that $g_R = T g_L$ and the singular values of $T$ are $(1/\mu_i)_i$ with $(\mu_i)_i$ denoting the singular values of $H$. \end{enumerate} \end{theorem} The eigenvalues $\lambda_i$ do not play a role in the second assertion, meaning that they can be independently prescribed. \begin{proof} Statement \ref{it:one} is equivalent to \begin{enumerate}[label=\textit{(iii)}] \item There exists a system $(A,b)$ such that the eigenvalues of $A H$ are the $(\lambda_i)_i$, $I$-GMRES($AH,b$) realizes $g_R$ and $(H^* H)$-GMRES($A H,b$) realizes $g_L$. \end{enumerate} We next prove that assertions \textit{\ref{it:two}} and \ref{it:three} are equivalent.
+Let $M = H^* H$.
+The eigenvalues of $M$ are the squared singular values of $H$, which we denote by $(\mu_i^2)_i$.
+Next, we apply \Cref{th:two_cc_characterization}, which states that item \textit{\ref{it:two}} is equivalent to: there exists a system $(\widehat A,b)$ such that the eigenvalues of $\widehat A$ are the $(\lambda_i)_i$, $I$-GMRES($\widehat A,b$) realizes $g_R$ and $M$-GMRES($\widehat A,b$) realizes $g_L$.
+It simply remains to set $A := \widehat A H^{-1}$ to recover \ref{it:three}. \end{proof}